wix-incubator/react-native-crash-course/docs/Basics.ReactNative.md

 ## React Native

-Please make sure to read all the below material and perform the coding exercises along the documentation.
+Please make sure to read through all the material below and complete the coding exercises mentioned in the documentation.

 * [The Basics](https://facebook.github.io/react-native/docs/getting-started) (the entire section) -  Choose building project with native code
 * [Basic Components](https://facebook.github.io/react-native/docs/components-and-apis)